mmoessler/illustration-statistical-concepts/cs-lin-reg-ols-01/audios/audio_text.md

 The red vertical dashed line represents the estimated slope parameter for one particular realization of the DGP.

-The green vertical dashed line represents the population slope parameter used to generate the data.
+The green vertical dashed line represents the slope parameter used to generate the data.

 ## Slider 1